 The ham will soften in twenty minutes.
-However, I steam the ham together with the dried scallop and remove it much longer than fifteen minutes which will not affect the outcome of the ham.
+However, I steam the ham together with the dried scallops and remove it much longer than fifteen minutes which will not affect the outcome of the ham.

 Remove the ham and then cut it into small dice.

-Dried shrimp is relatively softer than dried scallop, so you only need to soak it for fifteen minutes.
+Dried shrimp is relatively softer than dried scallops, so you only need to soak it for fifteen minutes.
 Steaming is not necessary.
 After soaking, drain the dried shrimp and then chop it into the size of rice grains.

 4. Deep-fry the ingredients to bring out the flavor

 The next step of preparing the XO sauce is to deep-fry the main ingredients.